Welcome to Nepal

 As we approach Kathmandu, there is clearly something amiss as the two pilots become very animated with their contact over the radio.
 It transpires there is a security incident at the main airport and we are to be diverted.

 I look at the fuel gauges and we have less than 400lbs in each wing tank.
-A dangling warning tag informs me that there should always be a minimum of 200lbs retained in each tank... that doesn't seem to give us much leeway considering each tank has a maximum capacity of 2400lbs!
+A dangling warning tag informs me that there should always be a minimum of 200lbs retained in each tank.
+That doesn't seem to give us much leeway considering each tank has a maximum capacity of 2400lbs!

 We fly for a further 15/20 minutes or so and land at Sinara Airport.
-I get out of the aircraft into tropical heat, especially compared with the early morning cool of Lukla.
+I get out of the aircraft into tropical heat, compared with the early morning cool of Lukla.

 Sinara Airfield (photo courtesy of Ralf)